 Well, much like the silly surveys mentioned above some answers can only be found in the doing.

-Besides, I’m not sure there is such a thing as a right path, but I am sure there is a next path, and so… off I go toward mine.
+Besides, I’m not sure there is such a thing as the right path, but I am sure there is a next path, and so… off I go toward mine.